ELIXIR-IIB-training/popgen2019/day4/python_2.md

 We will go through the SC Python lessons that can be found [here](http://swcarpentry.github.io/python-novice-inflammation/) using the data we downloaded yesterday

-In particular we will use material from the lessons
+In particular we will use material from the lessons:

 - [Repeating Actions with Loops](http://swcarpentry.github.io/python-novice-inflammation/02-loop/index.html)